VGP/vgp-tools/README.md

 2. The length of a list should always precede the list (e.g. 3 xxx).
 Bracket (.eg [xxx]) or terminator (e.g. xxx0) constructions are not permitted.

-within.
-The maximum size or total size of items to follow should be specified at the start of a file so that any desired memory allocation can be performed once at the start by the reader.
+3. The number of items, and the maximum size or total size of variable-length items to follow should be specified at the start of a file so that any desired memory allocation can be performed once at the start by the reader.

 4. For every format file type, there should be a VGP tool that translates the ASCII format to a terse, indexable binary form and another that inverts this conversion, as well as a